niklaswretblad/the-search-app/README.md

 ### 3. Build the Project

-- Make sure you have the required Android SDK version installed.
+- Make sure you have Android 10.0 (API Level 29) installed (see Prerequisites section for how to check your SDK version).
 - From the toolbar, select "Build > Make Project".
 - Alternatively, you can build it from the command line:
 ```bash